 How long will your headlamp last in bad weather or rough conditions?
 How many falls can it survive?
 Most good headlamps are made of durable metal housing and also have detachable straps that can be washed.

 If you compare the most powerful headlamp with a flashlight, you’ll find that flashlights are created to be tougher than headlamps.
 Which is a plus for flashlights, because they are more prone to being dropped and damaged.
 In comparison though, being able to use both your hands instead of holding a flashlight in one hand is a big plus in my eyes.

 Simple example, you’ve wandered off trail while hiking alone in the dark and cut yourself against some brush or rocks.
 Will it be easier for you to bandage yourself with one hand while holding a flashlight in the other, or will you be thankful you have that ultralight headlamp to help you?

+The best waterproof headlamp will have a rating of IPX7 or IPX8 like the Black Diamond Storm.
 Most quality headlamps will have an IPX rating to indicate their level of waterproofing.
 What’s and IPX rating you ask?
 It’s a number between 1 and 9 that indicates the level of water resistance.
 The higher the number the better.
 Look for a waterproof headlamp with a high IPX rating, preferably something above IPX4.
-The best waterproof headlamp will have a rating of IPX7 or IPX8.
 Here’s a chart that I think makes this easier to understand: